Vietnam.vn - Nền tảng quảng bá Việt Nam

 Real president Florentino Perez (left) and Barca president Joan Laporta (right), the heads of the Super League project, at a recent meeting.
 Photo: EFE

 The Super League was heavily opposed when it was introduced in 2021, to the point that nine of the 12 major clubs that founded the tournament had to withdraw under pressure from public opinion.
 At that time, UEFA intervened to prevent the birth of this tournament.
-The European football governing body fined and deducted revenue from European Cups from the clubs in the Super League's founding group and warned that they would be fined up to $122 million if these clubs continued to intend to join similar tournaments in the future.
+The European football governing body fined and deducted revenue from the European Cup for the clubs in the founding group of the Super League and warned that they would be fined up to 122 million USD if these clubs continued to intend to join similar tournaments in the future.

 The A22 Super League organizers then announced a new format with 64 teams participating and divided into three divisions.
 The Star League and Gold League both have 16 teams, divided into two groups.
 The Blue League has 32 teams, divided into four groups.
 The group stage will be played in a round-robin format with home and away matches.